Volunteer Care Work Abroad

-- Role: Assisting with caring for children and others in need of support at orphanages, day cares, kindergartens, special needs centers, elderly homes, and other care facilities.
+- Role: Assisting with caring for children and others in need of support at care centers, day cares, kindergartens, special needs centers, centers for the elderly, and other care facilities.

 - Requirements: None

-Volunteer care work is one of the most worthwhile activities you can get involved in, whether it is in a developed or a developing country.
-Throughout the world, there are vast numbers of children who are orphaned, neglected, or under-educated and in need of love, general care, and educational support.
+Care work abroad is one of the most worthwhile activities you can get involved in.
+Throughout the world, there are vast numbers of children who face disadvantaged circumstances such as neglect, under-education, and who are in need of general care and educational support.

-Care placements are a chance for volunteers on a college vacation, gap year, or career break to really make a difference to children who may otherwise have little or no mental stimulation in their lives.
+Care placements are a chance for volunteers of all ages and experience levels to really make a difference to children who may otherwise have little or no mental stimulation in their lives.
 People are often unaware of the impact they can have on another person's life, with even the smallest gesture.

 Care volunteers don’t need to be qualified or have previous experience.
 The only qualities that our volunteers need to possess are compassion for fellow human beings and a desire to improve the lives of those with domestic or physical circumstances less fortunate than their own.